ToolShedTested

 4.4

-6 brushless HP tools under $300 -- on the biggest battery platform in the DIY space.
+6 brushless HP tools within this budget tier -- on the biggest battery platform in the DIY space.

 Best Premium